zeenode/selfbot/README.md

 - $watching, $listening or $playing won't work if you actually have already an activity!
 - Only $streaming will work!

+- To Get help with commands type (prefix)"$help main" and from there you can use $help and the name of category.
+- Command zoki makes no sense.
+It is added because today is my good friend's "eqxm" aka. zoki birthday.

 # Disclaimer: